DeityVengy/Star-Wars-Genesis-Timeline/README.md

 ### 3 ADT
 - The Neo Crusaders switch to the offensive and begin their galaxy-wide Crusade.
-- The Empire establishes an extensive mining campaign on Geonosis
+- The Empire establishes an extensive mining campaign on Geonosis and other planets using decomissioned clone troopers.

 ### 5 ADT
 - Nar Shaddaa and the Hutts officially join the Rebel Alliance.